 Invicta Ground, Plumstead

-They lasted 18 months before, as if by magic, someone built the Invicta Ground, a football stadium in Plumstead, right near the station, with stands, terraces, changing rooms and no access to raw sewage.
+They lasted 18 months before George Pike Weaver, a local publican who had made his fortune from mineral water, offered them the Invicta Ground, a football stadium in Plumstead, right near the station, with stands, terraces, changing rooms and no access to raw sewage.

-The year they moved into the Invicta, 1890, they won three cups.
-The following year, Derby County tried to poach two of their players after knocking them out of the FA Cup.
-They realised they had to turn pro, as nice as it was working in a factory with bombs.
+The year they moved into the Invicta, 1890, they began winning regional cups and established themselves as a force in the south.
+Derby County tried to poach two of their players after knocking them out of the FA Cup in Plumstead.
+They realised they had to turn pro, as nice as it was working in a factory with explosives.

-The ground soon became housing.
+The Invicta soon became housing.
 All that remains of it is a few rows of terracing in the back gardens of Hector Street.
 A disappointed Roxy said:

 ‘I was expecting some kind of Arse World.
 With inflatable Henrys and Journeys to the Mind of Tony Adams.’

 Thankfully we were spared that dark voyage.
 Occasionally, intrepid gooners find their way onto the old terraces.
-For us to gain access, however, it would have required some forward planning and possibly correspondence, something that is specifically forbidden in the Deserter constitution, which we must get round to writing.
+For us to gain access, however, it would have required some forward planning and possibly correspondence, so the whole idea was virtually impossible.

 Manor Ground, Plumstead

-For their first league season the club changed its name to Woolwich Arsenal.
-They joined the Second Division with three other newbies; Liverpool, Newcastle United and Manchester City.
-It is not known what became of them.
+For their first league season the club changed its name to Woolwich Arsenal FC.
+They joined the Second Division with three other newbies; Liverpool, Newcastle United and Rotherham Town.

-The ground closure was ordered when the crowd beat the crap out of a referee whose performance dipped below the standard they expected.
+The ground closure was ordered when the crowd beat the crap out of a referee whose performance dipped below the standard they expected, knocking him unconscious.
+Arsene Wenger claimed he didn’t see the incident.

 ‘I’ve always thought that Liverpool fans should be forced by law to call The Kop, “a Kop”,’ mused Roxy.

-Attendances suffered and Woolwich Arsenal went into voluntary administration.
 Henry Norris, who also owned Fulham, tried to buy the club.
-His first proposal was to merge the two into ‘Fulham Arsenal’, though I would have preferred Fularse or Arseham.
+His first proposal was to merge the two into ‘Fulham Arsenal’, though clearly Fularse or Arseham would have been better.
 The Football League told him to arse off.

 The sale eventually went through when Norris committed to keeping the club where it was for at least two years.
-After two years and a month, he announced he was moving the club to Highbury.
+After two years and a month, he announced he was moving the club to Highbury, a more affluent area with several Tube stations within easy reach.

 Locals were furious, but powerless.
 My grandad was 13 when his football club was taken away from him and moved north to Islington.
 He wasn’t bitter, though he did pass on bilious invective on the subject for the next 70 years.
 Indeed, his deathbed cry of ‘Fuck the Arse!’ caused consternation throughout the infirmary.